Why Virunga-Bwindi is so important

 Within this landscape is Virunga National Park which was Africa’s first national park (in 1925) and was made a World Heritage Site in 1979.
 The smaller Bwindi Impenetrable National Park joined it on the WHS list in 1994.

-Often with little other choice, local people rely heavily on forest resources and that’s put a lot of stress on the gorilla’s environment.
+Local people rely heavily on forest resources and that’s put a lot of stress on the gorilla’s environment.

 It’s also an area that’s been afflicted by decades of armed conflict, which has made protecting the environment and its wildlife much more difficult, and often dangerous.